Kalenjin languages

 The Kalenjin languages are a family of a dozen Southern Nilotic languages spoken in Kenya, eastern Uganda and northern Tanzania.
-The term Kalenjin comes from an expression meaning "I say (to you)" or "I have told you" (present participle tense).
+The term Kalenjin comes from an expression meaning 'I say (to you)' or 'I have told you' (present participle tense).
 Kalenjin in this broad linguistic sense should not be confused with Kalenjin as a term for the common identity the Nandi-speaking peoples of Kenya assumed halfway through the twentieth century; see Kalenjin people and Kalenjin language.

 Branches

-The Kalenjin languages are generally distinguished into four branches.
-There is less certainty regarding internal relationships within these.